jessepav/lacygoill-wiki-backup/awk/sed.md

     empty lines.~

 Note that you could write several commands inside the curly braces.
-They would all  be limited to their  respective range *and* to  the range before the curly braces.
+Each of them would be executed on  the condition that the address of the current line matches its range *and* the range before the curly braces.

-### Can ranges be nested with an arbitrary depth?
+### How to combine an arbitrary amount of ranges?

-Yes:
+Nest as many curly braces blocks as needed.

+                        v
     $ printf '%s\n' a b c b a b c b | sed -n '/a/,/a/ { /b/,/b/ { /c/ p } }'
     c~